Shubh Shagun: Plot

 Shubh Jaiswal is an arrogant, greedy businessman in Mumbai and Shagun Shinde is a devotee of Lord Ganesha who values her family more than anything.
 Shagun works in Shubh's factory.

 The situation worsens when Shubh's younger sister Navya falls in love with Shagun's younger brother Yug.
-Due to their social differences Shagun dislikes her while Shubh tries to have Yug marry Navya and make him home-husband as he cannot deny his sister's wish.
+Due to their social differences, Shagun dislikes her, while Shubh tries to have Yug marry Navya and make him home-husband as he cannot deny his sister's wish.
 Shagun tries to have Yug marry Ria, younger sister of her fiancé, Ashok.
-Shubh later learns about it and kidnaps Shagun into the godown and tries to burn her but she narrowly escapes.
-Shagun tells Yug about this and he calls off his marriage with Navya and both Shagun and Yug set off to marry Ashok and Ria respectively.
+Shubh later learns about it and kidnaps Shagun into the godown and tries to burn her, but she narrowly escapes.
+Shagun tells Yug about this, and he calls off his marriage with Navya, and both Shagun and Yug set off to marry Ashok and Ria, respectively.
 As the preparation begins Shubh and Navya replace the Ashok and Ria and Shagun marries Shubh and Yug marries Navya unknowingly.
-Yug comes as home-husband while Shagun comes there for her brother.
+Yug comes as a househusband, while Shagun comes there for her brother.
 Shubh locks Shagun in a room and tries to kill her by bursting the air conditioner but later saves her.

 Kanika's husband Brijesh Jaiswal tries to kill Shubh but Shubh is saved by Shagun.
 Shagun shows Brijesh's real face to the family.
-Naina, Shubh's mentally challenged first wife enters the house and creates many problems inside the family.
+Naina, Shubh's mentally challenged first wife, enters the house and creates many problems inside the family.
 She also tries to separate Shubh from Shagun along with Navya and Bindiya but fails.
 Later, Shubh discovers her sister's plans and slaps her and blames her for trying to separate him from Shagun.
-Shagun realises her husband's sister's evil games, blames herself and tries to kill herself by jumping off the building but Shubh saves her and confesses his love for Shagun.
+Shagun realises her husband's sister's evil games, blames herself, and tries to kill herself by jumping off the building, but Shubh saves her and confesses his love for Shagun.